Most Active Stories

 RORY HARRIS: We've been broken.
 There's a lot of pain and suffering.
 We need to overcome the things that separate us, the image of profiling other people based on their appearance or their culture.

 ALLEN: The pastors say one of their first actions will be to plan an interfaith memorial service for Trayvon Martin.
 Greg Allen, NPR News, Sanford, Florida.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.